Brennall/HFH-SRD/Chapter07.md

 Class I		 3,000				600,000

-### Hideouts must be built within 6 miles of an urban settlement, which becomes the syndicate’s base of operations.
+### Hideouts must be built within 6 miles of an urban settlement, which becomes the syndicate's base of operations.
 The market class of the urban settlement determines the maximum size of the syndicate.
 Large ports and cosmopolitan cities can sustain much larger criminal gangs than small towns and agrarian villages.
-However, in order to reach its maximum size, a syndicate’s boss must construct a sufficiently large hideout.
+However, in order to reach its maximum size, a syndicate's boss must construct a sufficiently large hideout.
 The Hideout Size and Cost table shows the maximum syndicate membership by settlement class, as well as the required hideout cost to reach that size of membership.

 EXAMPLE: Joanna establishes a hideout in a class IV market.
 Initially, she spends 10,000gp on her hideout.
 Based on the value of her hideout, the maximum membership of her syndicate is 50.
 Later, she spends another 10,000gp on her hideout, increasing its value to 20,000gp.
 The maximum membership of her syndicate rises to 100.
 The year following, she expands her hideout to a 75,000gp mansion.
 However, the maximum membership of her syndicate does not increase, because a Class IV market can only sustain a 100-member syndicate.

 ### Hijinks

 Once an adventurer has established a syndicate, its members can be deployed on various hijinks within its base of operations.
 If an adventurer has henchmen of an appropriate class (assassin, elven nightblade, or thief) these may also be assigned hijinks.
-Each month, each member of the syndicate (whether a follower, henchman or ruffian) on the boss’s payroll can be assigned a hijink from one of six available options.
+Each month, each member of the syndicate (whether a follower, henchman or ruffian) on the boss's payroll can be assigned a hijink from one of six available options.
 The boss who controls the syndicate gets the benefit of any successful hijinks he orders.
 The available hijinks, required rolls, and outcome of a successful hijink are summarized below.

 ### Hijink		   Requirement	     		Successful Outcome